szager-chromium/rr/Usage.md

 ... restarts 1000 events earlier ...
 ````

+### Debugging a child process

+rr automatically records all processes forked by the initial process.
+Use `rr ps` to dump the pids of all processes recorded by rr.
+Use `rr replay -p <pid>` to attach gdb to a particular process after its first exec, or `rr replay -f <pid>` to attach gdb immediately after the fork.
+As a shortcut you can use `rr replay -p <filename>` to attach gdb after the first exec of <filename> (excluding directory components).

 ## Limitations

 Currently, the `/path/to/your/application` image you recorded *must not change* before you replay the recording.
 If the executable image changes, all kinds of bad things will happen.
 This will be fixed in the future.